-If you have decided to trade via your own limited company, you have to submit an application to Companies House, the registrar of companies.
-Here, we’ve listed 10 bits of information you need to collect in advance to ensure your formation can be processed correctly first time.
+If you have decided to set up a limited company in 2022, you have to submit an application to Companies House, the registrar of companies.
+Here, we’ve listed 10 bits of information you need to collect in advance to ensure your formation is processed flawlessly.

 You can submit your application directly – either electronically via the Companies House website, or by completing Form IN01 manually.
-Alternatively, you can use a third party to process the application on your behalf – this will typically a formation agent, or your accountant.
+Alternatively, you can use a third party to process the application on your behalf – this will typically be a formation agent or your accountant.

 However you decide to incorporate your new company, you have to provide the same information to Companies House – even if the format varies between application methods.